Aomori seafood is famous around the country, and you can find some of the finest fish in the port city of Hachinohe.

 The center has two 170m main streets and a 100m street going parallel.
 There is also an eating area called “Aji Yokocho” and annex eating facility Kuriya Stadium.
-Let’s try out some delicious seafood on the main street first!
+Let’s try out some delicious Aomori seafood on the main street first!

 Sashimi, Kaisen, So Many Options!

 First we stopped by Kaga Shoten in the middle of the center.
 It is a fresh fish shop that sells fish hauled in from Hachinohe and other areas from the country.
 Here you can eat the popular nokke-don, a rice bowl where you can choose your own toppings.

 The rice costs 150 yen and then you pick your toppings.
 300 yen per topping plate.
 It is really hard to pick which topping to get.
 We asked the proprietress what she recommended and selected a combination of seasonal Aomori seafood.

 You can tell that the ingredients are fresh just by looking at how plump they are.
 Just imagining eating this, I can’t stop drooling.
 The proprietress loaded the toping and served the completed rice bowl to us.